 The Verra was not the highest scorer in the test, but it wowed testers for its traction, and all in all, it features a slim profile and decent adjustment.
 With these components, this model is a good choice for light outdoor use and situations where some amount of style is needed.

-Despite a relatively benign appearance out of the box, testers found the Verra to be surprisingly comfortable.
+Despite a relatively bland appearance out of the box, testers found the Verra to be surprisingly comfortable.
 An EVA footbed provides a nice amount of underfoot squish, and the decent sole lugs protect against sharp rocks on the trail.
 The Verra also employs a heel loop, which makes sliding the shoe on and off more pleasant.
 However, many testers found the straps to be abrasive, and the two front straps are thin, setting them up to produce pinpoint pain and rubbing.
 If you're looking for a less abrasive model, try the Chaco ZX/2 or Bedrock Cairn Adventure.

-Above average traction is achieved thanks to a somewhat aggressive lug pattern and Spider Original rubber outsole.
+Above-average traction is achieved thanks to a somewhat aggressive lug pattern and Spider Original rubber outsole.
 Although this rubber is not as sticky as some, it was adequate for slick rock and loose trail.
 The burly ankle strap of the Verra assists traction, helping to lock the wearer's foot in place when the trail gets rugged.
 For more traction, look at the Bedrock Cairn.

 Adjustability of the Verra proved to be a point of contention among our reviewers.
 Some felt that the two-point adjustment system worked well, with the ankle strap providing security, and the toe strap locking in the front foot.
 However, many felt that the ankle strap adjustment was uncomfortable, as the back of the strap's height cannot be adjusted.
 This caused some wearers to develop a hotspot on the back of their heel or the outer and inner sides of the heel.
 For more adjustability, the Bedrock Cairn Adventure or Chaco models have unique, foot-cradling adjustment systems.